NiraOfficial/niraclient/README.md

 * A texture file (blue.png)
 * A photo (tpot-photo01.jpg)

 file-list-example.json (also included this repo) defines these files and their types.
-To show more information on the json format, run `nira.py asset create`.
+To show more information on the json format, run `python nira.py asset create`.

 Note, the command will also wait for the asset to finish processing, then print the URL to the asset on stdout.